alan-turing-institute/census2021-backbrief/deliverables/report.md

 Records in the CCS need to be paired with matching census records that correspond to the same person, even when there is missing/incomplete information in one of the records or differences due to spelling mistakes, scanning errors and other mistakes.
 As such, this problem can be considered a record linkage problem.
 See the *Technical Background* section of this report for a longer summary of the record linkage problem and the algorithms used to tackle it.

 In 2011, 70% of the people matches were made automatically using a mixture of deterministic matching and standard *Fellegi-Sunter* probabilistic matching.
-This left 30% for clerical resolution (deciding if a given pair of records are a match) and clerical searching (searching for a match when no possible matches are initially presented).
+This left 30% for manual clerical matching, which involved two processes to find the remaining matches that couldn't be made automatically.
+Firstly, *clerical resolution*: deciding if a given pair of records (that automated methods designated as a possible match) are in fact a match, and secondly, *clerical searching*: searching for a match manually when no possible matches are initially presented.
 For households, a deterministic method was used that was able to match 60% of households automatically.

 The clerical matching procedure took the equivalent of 30 full-time staff all working for 30 weeks in 2011, but in 2021, the deadline for completing the census matching is only 8 weeks from when all the census and CCS returns are in.